-The Commercial Lines portfolio has continued to perform well in 2022 due to further rate increases as well as generally favourable experience.
-We continue to grow the direct and facultative areas of this business, given the current profitability levels, and further opportunities in the class are being explored.
+The Commercial Lines portfolio has continued to perform well in 2023 due to further rate increases whilst continuing to experience the effects of inflationary trends.
+We continue to grow the direct and facultative areas given the current profitability levels and further opportunities in various class sectors are being explored where favourable margin is perceived.